moccalotto/kaos/_brainstorms/dnd.md

 Moon Druid
 ==========
-### Close combat build with buff and healing spells
+Close combat build with buff and healing spells

 * I am a
     * Gnome
     * Halfling
     * Dwarf
-* I am quite overweight.
-* I have some goblin in my ancestry.
+* I have a bit of green-skin blood in my ancestry.
-* I am both proud and ashamed of my ancestry.
-* My ancestry has caused me to get shunned by my my clan.
+* This has caused me to be exiled by my clan.
 * I have found that nature provides.
 * But lately I have also come to see that civilization has some awesome things to offer.
 For instance entertainment and alcohol.
+* As a result, I have become quite overweight.
 * I find adventuring quite fascinating, and I do it more for the entertainment than the money.
-* I do not save up money - I spend it on the entertainment that the city can provide.
+* I do not save up money - I spend it on the splendors the city can provide.

 --------------------------------------------------